-- Outcome 5.4.2: Provide facilities, campus buildings, and grounds that are welcoming, safe, and secure. - Indicator 5.4.2.1: Capital Budget Report (Minor Works: Health/Life-Safety). - Indicator 5.4.2.2: Semi-Annual Technology Resource Report (including Security Indicators, EMS Test Assessment, System Availability/Downtime) - Indicator 5.4.2.3: Annual Clery Report. - Indicator 5.4.2.4: Environmental Health and Safety Report. - Indicator 5.4.2.5: Establishment of a work plan for staffing levels for grounds. - Indicator 5.4.2.6: Assessment of the hazards created by falling limbs/branches and to take corrective action where needed. - Indicator 5.4.2.7: Determination of the appropriate number of positions needed and take action to hire Environmental Health and Safety staff. - Indicator 5.4.2.8: Development of a baseline assessment of safety risks on campus. - Indicator 5.4.2.9: Reduction or elimination of the reliance on parking fees/fines to fund the security officer budget and alignment of officer salaries with competitive levels. - Indicator 5.4.2.10: Improvement of campus climate by continuing and/or expanding efforts to connect campus security and the student population. - Indicator 5.4.2.11: Improvement of emergency planning by continuing and/or expanding efforts to: 1) train all relevant staff; 2) develop policies to assess safety risks associated with events; and 3) review and, if necessary, revise contingency agreements with area first-responders. - Outcome 5.4.3: Provide the technology infrastructure, systems, and campus services necessary for all units to achieve their objectives and the objectives of the university. - Indicator 5.4.3.1: Bi-annual Technology Needs Assessment Survey. - Indicator 5.4.3.2: Customer and Training Services (CaTS) Quarterly Quality Feedback Report. - Indicator 5.4.3.3: Reorganization of Information Services Department. - Indicator 5.4.3.4: Completion of CAPS+ infrastructure including: 1) an online degree planning system for students; 2) a database of student choices and degree changes; and 3) a course load forecasting model.
+Outcome 5.4.2: Provide facilities, campus buildings, and grounds that are welcoming, safe, and secure.

+Indicator 5.4.2.1: Capital Budget Report (Minor Works: Health/Life-Safety).

+Indicator 5.4.2.2: Semi-Annual Technology Resource Report (including Security Indicators, EMS Test Assessment, System Availability/Downtime).

+Indicator 5.4.2.3: Annual Clery Report.

+Indicator 5.4.2.4: Environmental Health and Safety Report.

+Indicator 5.4.2.5: Establishment of a work plan for staffing levels for grounds.

+Indicator 5.4.2.6: Determination of the appropriate number of positions needed and take action to hire Environmental Health and Safety staff.

+Indicator 5.4.2.7: Development of a baseline assessment of safety risks on campus.

+Indicator 5.4.2.8: Improvement of campus climate by continuing and/or expanding efforts to connect campus security and the student population.

+Indicator 5.4.2.9: Improvement of emergency planning by continuing and/or expanding efforts to: 1) train all relevant staff; 2) develop policies to assess safety risks associated with events; and 3) review and, if necessary, revise contingency agreements with area first-responders.

+Outcome 5.4.3: Provide the technology infrastructure, systems, and campus services necessary for all units to achieve their objectives and the objectives of the university.

+Indicator 5.4.3.1: Bi-annual Technology Needs Assessment Survey.

+Indicator 5.4.3.2: Customer and Training Services (CaTS) Quarterly Quality Feedback Report.

+Indicator 5.4.3.3: Reorganization of Information Services Department.

+Indicator 5.4.3.4: Completion of CAPS+ infrastructure including: 1) an online degree planning system for students; 2) a database of student choices and degree changes; and 3) a course load forecasting model.